What You’ll Learn 🌐

 Synchronization with ECAT-SYNC-JUNCTION

-With ECAT-SYNC-JUNCTION several connection options are possible:
+With the ECAT-SYNC-JUNCTION, several connection options are possible, including:

-Synchronization of KRYPTON and SIRIUS USB with an external IRIG B DC triggering source
+Synchronization of KRYPTON and SIRIUS USB with an external IRIG-B DC triggering source

-Synchronization of KRYPTON/SIRIUSiwe with triggered cameras
+Synchronization of KRYPTON/SIRIUSi EtherCAT® with triggered cameras

 How to remotely control and setup the channels of the measurement unit?

-locally on the measurement unit, or
+Locally on the measurement unit

 Setting up a display locally on a measurement unit

-Open Dewesoft X locally on a Measurement Unit, and go to the Measure tab.
-Then set up the screen as you desire, using the normal DewesoftX methods and conventions for screen design.
-The measurement will run without being stored in this way, so you can freely set up the measurement displays.
+Open Dewesoft X directly on the measurement unit and go to the Measure tab.
+Then, set up the screen as desired using the standard Dewesoft X methods and conventions for screen design.

 Setting up a display remotely over the master client

-Remote Desktop Sharing,
+Remote Desktop Sharing

-Remote Desktop Protocol, or
+Remote Desktop Protocol (RDP)

 Channel list